lephuduc/Cryptography-Project/README.md

 # ABAC A Design of Attribute-based Access Control Model for Microservice Security Manager Using API Gateway
 ## Abstract
 This project proposes a design of an attribute-based access control (ABAC) model for microservice security management using an API gateway.
 Microservices have become a popular architectural style for developing complex applications, but managing security in a microservice environment is challenging.
 ABAC is a flexible and dynamic access control model that can provide fine-grained access control based on user attributes.
 In this project, we present a design of an ABAC model that integrates with an API gateway to manage access control for microservices.
 The proposed model uses a policy engine to evaluate access requests based on the user attributes and service attributes.
 A set of attributes that are used to make access control decisions.
 These attributes may be gathered from various sources, including user profiles, device information, and other metadata.
 We also present a case study that demonstrates the effectiveness of our proposed model in managing access control for microservices.
 The results show that our model can provide fine-grained access control and improve the overall security of microservice environments.

 ## Scenario
 A Financial Company is a large financial institution that deals with a vast amount of sensitive financial information on a daily basis.
 They have recently identified the need to improve their access control system to ensure the confidentiality, integrity, and availability of their data.

 ### Assets need to be protected
 - Company sensitive data
 - Custommer infomation
+### Related-Party
+- Admin
+- Advisor
+- Employees
+- Customer
+- Adversaries
 ### Security goal
-- Only authorized parties
+- Access only by authorized parties
 - Lowest authority

 ## Solution